ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 It's actually very cool; I can just say "create a lightbulb and an 8-cycle animation of it turning on."
 Again, it's pretty good at these basic time-saving activities.

-> I am not really sure if Claude's drawing limitations is due to its harness.

-I am not really sure if Claude's drawing limitations is due to its harness.
+As an aside, I am not really sure if Claude's drawing limitations is due to its harness.
 When I counted the number of tool calls in Aseprite, here's what I got:

 | Function | Number of Calls | Percentage |